wajdihajji/gmp-client/README.md

 ## How it works (WIP)

 ## Requirements
-In order to test the GMP client developed in this project, a GVM daemon instance should be running.
+To test the GMP client developed in this project, a GVM daemon should be running.
 You can deploy the GVM components by following the instructions in https://gitlab.developers.cam.ac.uk/uis/infra/gvm-deployment.
 The client will then be able to access the GVM daemon on port `9390`.

 You may want to review [config.ini](./config.ini) to adjust the default configuration according to your environment.